steward/steward/README.md

 Make community websites work.

+#### Why I'm here

+To raise money for ongoing projects.
+To learn from my betters.
+To leave a small legacy.

 #### Coding philosophy

 Messy code is working code.
 Every hacky-looking line was put there to solve a real-world problem for an anxious customer.